 ANIMALS 24-7 debuted in early 2014, produced by husband-&-wife team Merritt & Beth Clifton.

-Beth Clifton, our social media editor, photographer, and researcher, brings to ANIMALS 24-7 extensive hands-on experience with a wide range of wild, exotic, and domestic animal species, including as a former mounted police officer, animal control officer, veterinary technician, and school teacher.
+Beth Clifton, our social media editor, collage artist, photographer, and researcher, brings to ANIMALS 24-7 extensive hands-on experience with a wide range of wild, exotic, and domestic animal species, including as a former mounted police officer, animal control officer, veterinary technician, and school teacher.

-ANIMALS 24-7 director Jill Campbell, among our most enthusiastic readers from inception, with her husband Dave manages the Someday Farm Vegan Bed & Breakfast, Island Recycling, and Scotty’s Towing, all community institutions in Freeland, Washington.
-Jill & Dave also look after a variety of sheep, goats, poultry, exotic birds, cats, & small dogs, mostly rescued from adverse situations.
-Raised in Japan, Jill was a vet tech before meeting Dave.
+ANIMALS 24-7 director Jill Campbell, among our most enthusiastic readers from inception, with her husband Dave, recently retired from managing the Someday Farm Vegan Bed & Breakfast and Island Recycling, both community institutions in Freeland, Washington.
+Dave continues to operate Scotty’s Towing, another community institution.

 On a temporary hiatus from journalism, Roger developed the global Save The Tiger program for the Exxon Corporation.
 Roger authored the biography Martin Luther King, Jr. to the Mountaintop (Doubleday, 1985); is a longtime board member of the Society of Environmental Journalists; and cofounded both the New York Association of Black Journalists and Philadelphia Association of Black Journalists, which grew into the National Association of Black Journalists.

 ANIMALS 24-7 director and occasional guest columnist Margaret Anne Cleek is a retired California State University at Sacramento professor of industrial psychology, a lifelong Malamute enthusiast, and also a board member for the Northern California Malamute Club.